UMM-CSci-4453/Lab-3/README.md

 Columns or fields are typically called **attributes** in database design books.
 An attribute is said to have a **functional dependency** upon another attribute if knowing the value of the second attribute allows one to determine the value of the first.
 This is less complicated than it sounds.

-Let's consider the table we were using up above.
+Let's consider the course table we were using up above.
 Notice that the attribute `Course` is functionally dependent upon `CourseNum`, because if I know `CourseNum`, then I should be able to deduce the `Course`.
-We write this:
+We write this as:

 `CourseNum->Course`.

-In my head I say:  If I know `CourseNum` then I can deduce `Course`, or even more briefly, `CourseNum` *determines* `Course`.
-Just remember (and this always trips me up) that saying "the attribute `CourseNum` determines `Course`" means the same thing as saying "`Course` is functionally dependent (some books just say *has a dependence*) upon `Coursenum`.
-The arrow does NOT mean *functionally depends* (at least not if you're left-to-right)
+In my head I say:  "If I know `CourseNum` then I can deduce `Course`", or even more briefly, "`CourseNum` *determines* `Course`".
+Just remember (and this always trips me up) that saying "the attribute `CourseNum` determines `Course`" means the same thing as saying "`Course` is functionally dependent (some books just say *has a dependence*) upon `CourseNum`.
+The arrow does NOT mean *functionally depends on* (at least not if you're reading it left-to-right).

-Often the relationship is not symmetric (ie, it does not go both ways)-- The attribute `CourseNum` is **not** functionally dependent upon `Course`,  because knowing the value of `Course` does not determine the value of `CourseID`.
+Often the relationship is not symmetric (ie, it does not go both ways).
+The attribute `CourseNum` is **not** functionally dependent upon `Course`,  because knowing the value of `Course` does not determine the value of `CourseID`.
 At most universities (like our own) there are many classes with the same name, but different IDs.
 Take, for example, 'Calculus I'.
 Each section of the course has its own unique ID.
-The fact that *some* classes are uniquely paired with their IDs doesn't matter for this definition.
+The fact that *some* classes are uniquely paired with their IDs doesn't matter for this definition; functional dependence requires that the relationship holds for _all_ instances.

 The idea of functional dependence extends to **sets of attributes**.
-In the table above we abbreviated address... but assuming that the attribute `Address` was actually a complete address then `StudentNum` is functionally dependent upon the pair `{Address, Student Name}`.
+In the table above we abbreviated address to just a city.
+If, however, the attribute `Address` was actually a complete address then `StudentNum` is functionally dependent upon the pair `{Address, Student Name}` assuming there are no two students with the same name at a given address.
 We would write this concisely as `{Address, Student Name} -> {StudentNum}`.

-Depending upon the size of the university it is possible that `StudentNum` is functionally dependent upon `Student Name` and vice-versa, but honestly, it would be better to head of any future problems by assuming that `StudentNum->Student Name` and not the other way around.
-However, the ultimate arbiter of functional dependency is the situation being modeled.
+Depending upon the size of the university it is possible that `StudentNum` is functionally dependent upon `Student Name` and vice-versa, but honestly, it would be better to head off any future problems by assuming that `StudentNum->Student Name` and not the other way around.
+However, the ultimate arbiter of functional dependency is the situation being modeled, i.e., the data that's actually in the table(s).
 Notice that it is also true that `StudentNum->{Student Name, Address}`.

 There are two important ideas to keep in mind when thinking about these issues:

 1. When does repetition in the values of the attributes under consideration make functional dependency impossible?
 This can sometimes be determined by looking at data that is going to be in the database.
 2. What does the situation being modeled have to say about any functional dependencies?

 Consider the following table that relates various preferences between individuals.
-Assume, that it is an accurate reflection of the real world and that meaningful functional dependencies can be inferred purely from the data in the table (we are pretending that point 2 does not enter into consideration):
+Assume that it is an accurate reflection of the real world and that meaningful functional dependencies can be inferred purely from the data in the table (we are pretending that point 2 does not enter into consideration, i.e., that there won't be any future data that might mess things up):

 favorite color    |favorite animal |number |name
 ---------------|---------|--------|-----------